-Carefully fit the grille into its recess so that it is barely in place.
-Starting with one corner, go around the speaker, pushing in the grille a little bit each time, and making sure not to bend the grille out of shape.
+After the grille dries, carefully fit the grille into its recess so that it is barely in place.
+Starting with one corner, go around the loudspeaker, pushing in the grille a little bit each time, and making sure not to bend the grille out of shape.
 You will feel a positive "snap" when it is in place.